mozilla-services/push-service/docs/index.md

 UAID
 : A globally unique UserAgent ID.
 Used by the Push Service to associate clients utilizing the websocket protocol with their associated channel ID's.
+This string is always a UUID.

 User Agent
 : A device and software that is the recipient of push messages.